zer0nop/dash-component-boilerplate/README.md

 To create your own Dash component:
 1. Fork this repo
 2. Find-and-replace:
-    1. `my_dash_component` with your component library name.
+    1. `dash_reactstrap` with your component library name.
-    2. `my-dash-component` with your component library name.
+    2. `dash-reactstrap` with your component library name.
     3. `my-name` with your name and `my-email` with your email address
     4. `my-license` with your license (e.g. `MIT`)
-    5. Rename the folder `my_dash_component/` with your component library name
+    5. Rename the folder `dash_reactstrap/` with your component library name
 3. Install the dependencies:
 ```
 npm install